timarkh/tsakorpus/docs/src_convertors.md

 * ``meta_files_case_sensitive`` -- boolean value that determines whether the filenames in the metadata file should be treated as case sensitive.

+* ``nometa_skip`` (optional) -- boolean value that determines if the files not referenced in the metadata should be skipped.
+Defaults to false.

 * ``exclude_by_meta`` (optional) -- list of dictionaries, each of which contains a rule that determines what input documents should be skipped based on its metadata.
 The document is skipped if it conforms to at least one rule.
 A document conforms to the rule if its metadata contains all the key-value pairs present in the rule, while possibly containing other keys.
 Defaults to empty list.

+* ``coma_meta_conversion`` (optional) -- dictionary that determines which communication-level description fields from a Coma metadata file have to be used and what metafield parameters they map to.
+Only usable with the Coma metadata files.

 * ``parsed_wordlist_filename`` (optional) -- the name of the file with the morphologically annotated word list (for the converters which accept such a file).
 If you have several lists for different languages, the value should be a dictionary where keys are the names of the languages and values are the names of the files.